 Suffering can take many forms.
 We give it names; we identify symptoms; we describe them; we formulate theories; we think of diagnostic categories; we check our theories with experiments; we do all we can do to learn how to alleviate our pain and distress.

-My name is Christos Tombras and I am a UKCP registered psychoanalyst, practising in West Hampstead, North West London.
-I have trained in the Lacanian orientation and offer psychoanalysis and/or psychoanalytic psychotherapy in English and Greek.
+My name is Christos Tombras.
+I am a UKCP registered psychotherapist, psychoanalyst and clinical supervisor, based in Willesden Green, North West London.
+I hold a PhD in Psychoanalysis from Middlesex University.
+My analytic training was in the Lacanian orientation and I offer psychoanalysis and/or psychoanalytic psychotherapy in English and Greek.

-Rather than providing vague, one-size-fits-all advice, or teaching you how to have "correct", "proper" or "normal" thoughts and emotions, I invite you to talk freely in a safe, non judgemental environment.
+Rather than providing vague, one-size-fits-all advice, or teaching you how to have "correct", "proper" or "normal" thoughts and emotions in order to avoid this or that disorder, I invite you to talk freely in a safe, non-judgemental environment.

 Our suffering can take many forms, and can also change readily from one form to the other.
-Contrary to what we would like to believe, our problems do not conform to the diagnostic categories of our manuals for too long.
+Contrary to what we would like to believe, our problems only rarely conform precisely to the diagnostic categories of our manuals, and when they do they don't for too long.
 Today they are here, tomorrow they might be somewhere else.

 How much easier it would be if our pain and distress was tangible, identifiable, unambiguous, measurable, objective --as if it was an illness, a wound, a broken limb or something.
 We would go to the doctor, and everything would be fine.